 Astigmatic Keratotomy Process

-Astigmatic keratotomy allows people with astigmatism to have better vision.
-It is sometimes performed after LASIK or Photorefractive Keratectomy to improve vision for people with astigmatism.
+Astigmatic keratotomy is rarely if ever performed after LASIK or Photorefractive Keratectomy because those procedures usually take care of the astigmatism or can be repeated if residual astigmatism is still present; however, it is sometimes preformed along with cataract surgery if no toric lens is being implanted.
 Your eyes are measured during pre-operative testing in order to determine where the incisions should be made.
 During the actual procedure, your eyes are numbed with anesthetic drops and marks are made on the cornea to indicate where the incisions should be made.
 The procedure changes the curvature of the cornea, making it more spherical.
 Typically, this procedure takes twenty minutes or less to perform.
 Antibiotic drops are applied to prevent infection, and sometimes medicine is prescribed for side effects like scratchiness or foreign-body sensation.
 Normal activities can usually be resumed within two days, and vision improvement tends to become noticeable within two weeks.
 If vision improvement is not noticeable, patients should not assume that the procedure was unsuccessful, as recovery may take longer in some cases.
 It is always best to ask your eye doctor what results to expect.